Stats & Training

 Vanilluxe can't be caught in Legends: Z-A. Transfer Vanillite from Black, X, or Sword and evolve through the 3-stage chain to get it.
 The step cards below map the full chain.

-Vanilluxe looks average on paper at 535 BST.
-But Snow Warning is why it sees play — build around that and it pulls its weight.
+In Legends: Z-A, Vanilluxe looks average on paper at 535 BST.
+But Snow Warning is why it sees play.
+Build around that and it pulls its weight.
 C-Tier attacker on our tier list.
+Auroraveil with Focus Sash is the standard set.

 Vanilluxe is a special attacker with base 110 Sp.
 Atk.
 Enough bulk to take a hit or two, too.
-But the speed tells the real story — base 79 Speed is workable — faster than some, slower than many.
+Speed tells the real story.
+Base 79 Speed is workable.
+Faster than some, slower than many.
 Fits the attacker role.

 Since Black & White, Vanilluxe has been obtainable in 8 games.
 A Generation 5 debut means a shorter history, but Vanilluxe has appeared steadily across every generation since.